stargate/stargate/apis/sgv2-docsapi/README.md

 ./mvnw install -DskipTests
 ```

-You can run your application in dev mode with live coding enabled using:
+To run your application in dev mode with live coding enabled, use the command:
 ```shell script
 ../mvnw quarkus:dev
 ```